-- Small Public Housing Agencies.
+- Deposits in U.S. Territories.
+Section 208 would extend the applicability of Expedited Funds Availability Act (P.L.
+100-86) requirements (which relate to how quickly deposits, once made, are available to account holders) to American Samoa and the North Mariana Islands. - Small Public Housing Agencies.
 Section 209 would classify public housing agencies administering 550 housing units or fewer that predominately operate in rural areas as small public housing agencies (SPHAs) and reduce administrative requirements faced by such agencies, including less frequent inspections and reduced environmental review requirements.
-In addition, Section 209 creates a process for corrective action to be undertaken for troubled SPHAs and an incentive program for SPHAs to reduce energy consumption.93 - Family Self Sufficiency Program.
+In addition, Section 209 creates a process for corrective action to be undertaken for troubled SPHAs and an incentive program for SPHAs to reduce energy consumption.100 - Family Self Sufficiency Program.
 Section 306 would make alterations to the Family Self Sufficiency Program (FSS), an asset-building program for residents of public and assisted housing.
 The changes are designed to harmonize separate FSS programs into one, unified program; expand the range of services that can be provided to participating residents; and make other technical changes to the program. - National Securities Exchanges.
 Section 211 would change the definition of covered securities exempt from state regulation to include securities qualified for trading on the national market system, replacing the current criteria referencing specific exchanges and SEC regulation. - Insurance.
 Section 212 would create an "Insurance Policy Advisory Committee on International Capital Standards and Other Insurance Issues" at the Federal Reserve made up of 21 members with expertise on various aspects of insurance.
-It would require an annual report and testimony from the Federal Reserve and the Department of the Treasury on the ongoing discussions at the International Association of Insurance Supervisors through 2022, and a report prior to supporting any specific international insurance standards.94 - National Credit Union Administration Budget.
-Section 213 would require the National Credit Union Administration to publish a draft of its annual budget in the Federal Register and hold public hearings on the draft. - Identification When Opening an Online Account.
-Section 214 would permit financial institutions to use a scan, make a copy, or receive the image of a driver's license or identification card to record the personal information of a person requesting to open an account or for some other service through the Internet. - Whistleblowers on Senior Exploitation.
-Section 303 would protect certain employees of financial institutions from liability for disclosing suspected fraudulent or unauthorized use of the resources or assets of a person 65 years of age or older by another individual, such as a caregiver or fiduciary. - Tenants at Foreclosure.
-Section 304 would repeal the sunset provision of the Protecting Tenants at Foreclosure Act (P.L.
-111-22), which expired at the end of 2014, thus restoring certain notification and eviction requirements related to renters living in foreclosed-upon properties. - Remediating Lead and Asbestos Hazards.
-Section 305 would direct the Secretary of the Treasury to use loan guarantees and credit enhancements to remediate lead and asbestos hazards in residential properties backing mortgages acquired by the Treasury.
+It would require an annual report and testimony from the Federal Reserve and the Department of the Treasury on the ongoing discussions at the International

-93 For more information on public housing, see CRS Report R41654, Introduction to Public Housing, by (name r edacted).
+100 For more information on public housing, see CRS Report R41654, Introduction to Public Housing, by (name r edacted).